SabeCiupi/Digital-Fairy-Companion/README.md

 * **Sensory Module**

   This layer is responsible for environmental data acquisition.
 It utilizes a TCS34725 for color identification, an MPU 6050 for motion and rhythm detection, a photoresistor for light intensity, an analog microphone for sound levels, and a TTP223 capacitive sensor for touch interaction.
 These sensors are connected to the central unit using a mix of I2C, SPI, and ADC interfaces.

+* **Processing & Logic Module**

+  At the core of the system sits the NUCLEO-U545RE-Q microcontroller, which implements a Finite State Machine (FSM) to manage over 17 distinct emotional states.
+It evaluates incoming sensor data to determine the appropriate behavior, such as switching from "Sleepy" to "Scared" based on sudden light and sound changes.

+* **Feedback & Enclosure Module**

+  The system produces outputs through a 2.4-inch ILI9341 LCD for pixel-art animations, a PAM8403 amplifier paired with a 1W speaker for audio, and WS2812 RGB LEDs for status-based lighting.
+The entire system is integrated into a thematic "Fairy House" enclosure, where the screen acts as a window and sensors are strategically hidden in decorative elements like an entrance flower or the roof.

+### Data & Logic Flow
+Data enters the system through various protocols: I2C for complex sensory modules (Color and IMU) and SPI for high-speed communication with the LCD and SD card.
+The microcontroller performs real-time analysis of these inputs to trigger state transitions.
+Once a state is identified, the MCU retrieves corresponding graphical frames and audio clips from the microSD card and updates the visual and auditory outputs simultaneously.

+## 4. Hardware Design
+### Hardware Description
+Each component was selected to balance high performance with the low-power requirements of an always-on companion device:
+* **Microcontroller (MCU)**

+  The NUCLEO-U545RE-Q was chosen for its ultra-low-power capabilities and sufficient processing power to handle multiple serial protocols and complex FSM logic concurrently.

+* **Display & Storage**

+  The ILI9341 LCD module was selected for its vibrant color reproduction and integrated microSD slot, which simplifies the wiring for the SPI bus while providing ample storage for pixel-art assets.

+* **Sensors**

+  The TCS34725 provides superior color accuracy via I2C, while the MPU 6050 (GY-521) offers 3-axis precision for detecting physical interaction or "dizziness".
+The TTP223 capacitive touch sensor allows for a seamless "petting" interface without mechanical wear.

+* **Audio Subsystem**

+  To provide clear auditory feedback, the PAM8403 Class D amplifier is used to drive a compact 1W 8ohm speaker, delivering high-efficiency sound reproduction directly from the board's DAC.

+* **Prototyping & Power**

+  The system is assembled on an MB102 830-point breadboard using a combination of male-to-female and male-to-male jumper wires.
+Power is supplied through the USB connection of the Nucleo board, ensuring a stable 5V and 3.3V supply for all modules.